 If possible, join your parent for a meal when you can.
 Offer to take them to a restaurant or cook for them at home to change-up their regular routine.
 You can also recruit friends, family members and neighbors to visit or dine with your mom or dad when you’re unavailable.

 Volunteer visitors can also provide excellent company to your parent.
-Through JFCS, Seniors At Home offers a number of volunteer visitor programs including Senior Companions, Palliative Care Volunteers, and Canine Corps for those who love dogs as well as people.
+Seniors At Home offers a number of volunteer visitor programs including Senior Companions and Palliative Care Volunteers.
 Learn more about our volunteer services.

 6. Are you struggling to afford the cost of food?